smhood/MyRetail/README.md

 Allows you to create a CI/CD environment directly linked to your github repository.
 Can be set up to automatically push when master deployments occur, and can be turned on and off at ease.
 Hosting when supplied a credit card gives you a months worth of hosting time, which allows you to keep a single application running 24/7, providing you with logs, plugins, and more to make deployments manageable.

+## Running locally
+Running locally requires the following as dependencies.

+Java 8+, Maven 3+

+1) Clone / Download the zip from this repository.
+2) Go to file location.
+3) Open up powershell.
+4) run "mvn spring-boot:run"
+Clone / Download the zip from this repo.